Are Online Casinos Rigged?

 If you are a casino you would prefer the steady income of the first player because you retain them as a customer and they are worth more over the years.
 Even if they only lost £10 a week they would be worth £5,200 over the ten years.
 You also don’t need to spend money replacing that customer because they keep coming back.

 If you are still not convinced, then remember, all casino games are weighted in the casino’s favour.
-The casino has an edge over the player in every single game they offer, so they literally can’t lose over the long term.
+The casino has an edge over the player in every single game they offer (although if you are interested in reducing that edge you can read this), so they literally can’t lose over the long term.
 It’s the perfect business model, and risking everything to boost already healthy profit margins makes absolutely no sense for any legitimate business.

 Are Online Casino Games Fair?

 In every situation when gambling, the odds are against the gambler.
 This is the nature of the business; indeed it is the very reason the business can exist – casinos wouldn’t trade if they didn’t make a profit, the same as any company in any other sector.
 This makes casino games inherently ‘unfair’ in one sense, because you have more chance of losing than of winning, but the reason for that should understandable.
 This aside, online casino games are 100% fair, and here’s why.